 - 8 Megapixel digital camera with video recording displayed on a flip up flat screen monitor

 - Lightweight device with fully multi-coated green lenses

 - Comes with USB 1.1 port and USB cable that’s compatible with a PC

 - CD with PC Driver and Editing Software included

 - Backed by Barska’s 1-Yr Limited Lifetime Warranty

 Our Verdict on the Barska Point ‘n View

 To glass it up, the Point N View 8X32 is a unique binocular indeed.
 It mightn’t do both camera and glassing well at the same time, but you can depend on it if you’re wanting to snap a pic of that trophy of a lifetime.

 If all the digiscope action goes far above your hunting needs, sticking with the popular 10X42 platform will serve you well.
-The Barska Air View binocular is in and around this price range, and you’ll be able to show proof of your trophy by snapping your rifle out at the right time – check it out here.
+The Barska Air View binocular is in and around this price range, and you’ll be able to show proof of your trophy by snapping your rifle out at the right time.

 Trust Barska to throw out innovative optics for the outdoorsman.
 If birding and observing sounds like your kinda thing, the Point N View might just get you snapping and saving pictures you’ve never seen before!
-But, if you are just after a quality, low budget hunting binocular, I think you would probably do better with one of these.
+But, if you are just after a quality, low budget hunting binocular, I think you would probably do better with one of these ones under $100 here.